 Pursuant to federal regulation CFR 23 450.324, "revenue and cost estimates that support the metropolitan transportation plan must use inflation rate(s) to reflect 'year of expenditure dollars."
-It is estimated that the available Year of Expenditure (YOE) revenues for funding transportation improvements through 2020-2045 planning period will total approximately \$1 billion dollars.
-This includes only the local and regional sales tax revenue under TIA for the first 10 years of the planning period.
-The estimated TIA funds for the remainder of the planning horizon are described later.
+It is estimated that the available Year of Expenditure (YOE) revenues for funding transportation improvements through 2020-2045 planning period will total nearly \$1 billion dollars.
+This calculation includes only the local and regional sales tax revenue under TIA for the first 10 years of the planning period.
+The estimated TIA funds for the remainder of the planning horizon are projected and defined later in this section.